DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Tsugeh Clan.md

 		- Defensive action (dodge/disengage)
 		- Retreat (dash)
 		- None of the above
-	- If your prediction is correct, they are stunned until the next turn, and take 5d10 psychic damage.
+	- If your prediction is correct, their action is canceled, they are stunned until the next turn, and they take 5d10 psychic damage.
 	- If your prediction is incorrect, you receive 2d10 psychic damage.